 For our applications, the evident approach would then be to say that texts based on a fixed alphabet are represented by natural numbers and vice versa.
 Statements as described in the previous subsection then become statements on transformations of texts via algorithms, transformations of algorithms on such algorithms and so on.
-Above, we have tacitly already used this identification of natural numbes and texts.
+Above, we have tacitly already used this identification of natural numbers and texts.

-Let us reflect on the meaning of the statements on texts which are then made: We first note that the concept of text is not the same as the concept of a natural number, or to say it differently, the phrases "text" and "natural number" have a prescientific meaning is clearly not identical.
+Let us reflect on the meaning of the statements on texts which are then made: We first note that the concept of text is not the same as the concept of a natural number, or to say it differently, the phrases "text" and "natural number" have a prescientific meaning which is clearly not identical.
 Texts have the evident property that they can be given literally; what one writes down is a text and does not just denote a text.
 In contrast, the idea of a natural number is always abstract.
-Surely, one can represent numbers by texts, for

-$^{^{22}}$ In the terminology given by Solomon Feferman in [constr-theories] (which is also given in [foundations, V,3]), our assessment is that the system HA^{ω} as defined in [constructivism-in-math] is directly adequate and directly in accordance with the envisioned body of arguments on the existence of formal proofs of mathematical theorems, where texts on a fixed alphabet are identified with natural numbers.
+Surely, one can represent numbers by texts, for example using the usual decimal representation or the "elementary" unitary representation.
+Nonetheless, if for example somebody writes given in [foundations, V,3]), our assessment is that the system $HA^{\omega}$ as defined in [constructivism-in-math] is directly adequate and directly in accordance with the envisioned body of arguments on the existence of formal proofs of mathematical theorems, where texts on a fixed alphabet are identified with natural numbers.

-23This corresponds to the formal feature of HA^{ω} that for two types σ, τ , there is always the type $\sigma \to \tau$.
+&lt;sup>25This corresponds to the formal feature of $\mathsf{HA}^{\omega}$ that for two types $\sigma, \tau$ , there is always the type $\sigma \to \tau$ .

-example using the usual decimal representation or the "elementary" unitary representation.
-Nonetheless, if for example somebody writes down "123" he surely writes down a unique text independently of the meaning of the symbols, but he only gives a number if a meaning is attached to the text.
+down "123" she or he surely writes down a unique text independently of the meaning of the symbols, but she or he only gives a number if a meaning is attached to the text.

-So, texts can be given physically-literally,24 but in our application we talk about texts which are constructed by algorithms without this ever being the case physically.
+So, texts can be given physically-literally, but in our application we talk about texts which are constructed by algorithms without this ever being the case physically.
 So we clearly tell ourselves a story about imaginary texts here.